Article

 • If their basic pay on the apprenticeship is more than they would have got if they had stayed in their previous role you should continue to pay them at their current rate.

-• Where they may qualify for a pay step during the remainder of their apprenticeship then you will need to ensure that the correct date to trigger this is recorded in Electronic Staff Record (ESR).
+• Where they may qualify for a pay step during the remainder of their apprenticeship then you will need to ensure that the correct date to trigger this is recorded in ESR.
 This will be based on when they first moved into the band.

 • This will depend on how you record your apprentices in your organisation.

 There is an apprenticeship module in ESR which enables all staff on apprenticeship programmes to be recorded.
 This enables the recording of a range of information including apprenticeship start date, apprenticeship details, expected and actual completion dates.
-There is a standard report in business intelligence (BI) which would enable you to identify all staff on a current programme.
-This would then need to be cross checked with other ESR data such as salary and latest trust start date to identify existing employees who had joined an apprenticeship programme.
+There is a standard report in BI which would enable you to identify all staff on a current programme.
+This would then need to be cross-checked with other ESR data such as salary and latest trust start date to identify existing employees who had joined an apprenticeship programme.
 Once identified the circumstances of each individual may need to be looked at manually to determine whether any adjustment to salary is required.

 It is also recommended that organisations work with their trade union colleagues to communicate the changes to apprentices and provide an opportunity for individuals who think they have been affected to come forward.